zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-02-16-ENCORE-RNA-DNA-Extractions-2023-02-16.md

 ### [Protocol Link](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus/)

 ### Extraction of 12 samples from ENCORE Project.
 These samples were collected in Bermuda in August 2022 for the ENCORE TPC project.
-There are 160 samples total from the following 3 species: *Diploria labyrinthiformis* (DLAB), *Montastraea cavernosa* (MCAV), and *Madracis decactis* (MDEC) from the following temperatures 16, 22, 26, 29, 33, and 36 ºC (excluding 40 ºC for now)
+There are 160 samples total from the following 3 species: *Diploria labyrinthiformis* (DLAB), *Montastraea cavernosa* (MCAV), and *Madracis decactis* (MDEC) from the following temperatures 16, 22, 26, 29, 33, 36, and 40 ºC

 ## Samples